 I am a settler writer and researcher living in the beautiful northern city of Sǫ̀mba K’è (Yellowknife, NT).
-This is Akaitcho Territory (Treaty 8), the homeland of the Yellowknives Dene.
+This is Akaitcho Territory (Treaty 8), the homeland of the Yellowknives Dene and North Slave Métis.

-I was granted a PhD in History from Carleton University in 2012.
+I have a PhD in History from Carleton University and a Bachelor of Education from Trent University.
 I am also a graduate of The Writer’s Studio, a creative writing program at Simon Fraser University.

 My first book, a monograph about the social and spatial politics of canoeing in late-nineteenth-century North America, was published with the University of Toronto Press (UTP) in 2019.
 In addition to academic journals and edited collections, my non-fiction writing on recreation, culture, and the environment has appeared in Up Here, Edge YK, and Barista, and on the NiCHE.org, ActiveHistory.ca, and spacing.ca.
-I am currently working on a novel (working title: Trail’s End) set in early-1980s Yellowknife.
+I am currently working on a novel, entitled Trail’s End, set in early-1980s Yellowknife.

 Through Dunkin Creative, I provide research, writing, and communications services.
 Please contact me if you have a project that could benefit from my knowledge or skills.